you are being redirected

 austria

-Austrian limited liability companies have very strict capital maintenance rules that may prohibit them from underwriting liabilities in connection with the capital increase (e.g. under representations and warranties or for cost coverage).
+Austrian limited liability companies and flexible companies have strict capital maintenance rules that may prohibit them from underwriting liabilities in connection with the capital increase (e.g. under representations and warranties or for cost coverage).
 Founders and other individuals participating in the transaction may qualify as consumers, in which case consumer laws apply (notably, consumers cannot waive certain statutory rights and claims that would normally be excluded).

 bulgaria